earmuff-jam/assetalert/setup/deployment_guide.md

 - Use `main.sh` to run test instance.
   - This test instance will have no data.
 Assumption is that you view mashed app from the scratch.
   - ./main.sh -e
-  - ./main.sh -t
-  - ./main.sh -m
-  - ./main.sh -g
+  - ./main.sh -T
 - Run `-e` command first to get all .env variables for build.
-- Run `-t` for loading test instance and `-m` so that the migration scripts can run.
+- Run `-T` for loading test instance.
+This will load all migration scripts and also run unit tests.
-- Run `-g` command to insert some test data.
-This inserts some rows in the database built beforehand.
-This should be only used for test data purposes.
+- Run `-u` for cleanup purposes.
+Must be done manually.

 ### Production Instance

+#### Notes

+1. Production instance must be executed in sequence.
+Since there should be ability to alter data, we have to run migration scripts as well.
+Please be aware of this.
+2. Only required env variables are copied over.
+3. Since data cannot be modified here, no test data is inserted.
+A fresh container will have no users.
+Running flag `-u` will `REMOVE ALL DATA`. `NEVER RUN THIS IN PRODUCTION ENV`

 - Use `mainDeploy.sh` to run production instance.
   - This is production isntance.
 Please be careful.
 Data is not scrubbed here.
-  - ./main.sh -e
+  - ./mainDeploy.sh -e
-  - ./main.sh -p
+  - ./mainDeploy.sh -p
-  - ./main.sh -m
+  - ./mainDeploy.sh -m
-- Run `-m` to allow for the migration scripts to run.
+- Run `-m` to allow for the migration scripts to run. `must`